Health Services Manager Salary: Your 2025 Guide

 • Ability to stay on top of government regulations

-• Ability to keep up with the latest industry technology
+• Ability to keep up with advancements in industry technology

-If you're considering a career as a health services manager or are already on the job, consider taking one of the health care management courses available on Coursera.
-Rutgers University offers Health Care Delivery in Health Care Organizations.
+A position as a health services manager can lead to a rewarding career in a fast-paced environment.
+If you’d like to start a career as a health services manager or are already on the job, consider taking one of the health care management programs available on Coursera.
+Rutgers University offers Healthcare Organization Operations Specialization.
 It focuses on delivering health care as treatment or prevention with a format of readings and videos.
-You'll take quizzes and create a brief PowerPoint presentation at the end.
+You’ll take quizzes and create a brief PowerPoint presentation at the end.

 Article sources